{ feuilleton }

 albums4.jpg

-Lastly, that big graphic swirl above the booth is the label from Vertigo records.
+Lastly, that big graphic swirl above the booth is the symbol of the Vertigo record label.

 Places like the Chelsea Drug Store were the magical homes of music before the corporations moved in and turned high street stores into warehouses flogging albums in bulk.
-In some ways A Clockwork Orange serves less now as a warning of the future and more as a window on a world that’s disappeared.
+In this scene at least A Clockwork Orange serves less as a warning of the future and more as a window on a world that’s disappeared.

 When I bought the LP of A Clockwork Orange in Sydney, Australia I can’t remember how many years ago now the guy I bought it from told me “I was working in the record store when they made the film”.
 He didn’t actually tell me the name of the store and I’d always thought the Chelsea drug store was a chemists.